healthykitchen101/healthykitchen101.com/juicers/tips/tips-for-juicing-leafy-greens.md

 You can make more juice out of leafy greens with the right tools and technique

-However, extracting juice from leafy greens can be challenging due to their shapes and textures.
-Greens also tend to have a low sugar content and a bitter taste that’s not very appealing to the taste buds.
-In this article, we'll delve into a collection of expert tips to elevate your leafy green juicing experience, from preparation techniques to creative combinations that not only enhance flavor but also maximize nutritional intake.
+Extracting juice from leafy greens can be challenging due to their shape and texture.
+Leafy greens also tend to be  low in sugar with an unappealing bitter taste.
+For better results, read our expert tips on juicing leafy greens.
+We share prep techniques and the secrets to crafting creative green juice combos that will leave you wanting more.

-Whether you're a juicing enthusiast or a beginner looking to embrace the goodness of greens, these tips will guide you toward extracting the most from nature's verdant bounty.

-Technical Tips
+**Technique**
 --------------

 Leafy greens, such as kale, spinach, or Swiss chard typically have a low water content and are among the hardest things to juice.
-Their fibrous nature can contribute to clogging in some juicers, especially those with smaller feeding chutes.
-In addition, leafy greens also tend to be lightweight, and they may not provide enough pressure on their own to be effectively processed in certain types of juicers.
+Their fibrous texture can also clog up some juicers, especially those with smaller feeding chutes.
+In addition, leafy greens also tend to be lightweight, and they may not provide enough pressure on their own for effectively processing in certain types of juicers.

 So, what are the tricks?

 ### Use a Masticating Juicer

 Traditional [centrifugal juicers](https://healthykitchen101.com/juicers/reviews/best/centrifugal-juicers/), which rely on high-speed spinning blades, are not the most suitable for juicing fibrous greens.
-Most of the time, you get very little juice, while the leaves end up torn, bruised, and shot into the pulp collector in large pieces.
+For the most part, you get very little juice, while the leaves end up torn, bruised, and shot into the pulp collector in large pieces.

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/parts-centrifugal-juicer-after-juicing-leafy-greens-clrsobdln0000ss8864l888ql.jpg" alt="Parts of a centrifugal juicer after juicing leafy greens, next to a plate of green pulp and a plate of green vegetables" width="768" height="512">

 Even a quality centrifuge like the Breville Juice Fountain can’t extract much juice from green vegetables

-There are workarounds, but a more efficient option is to use a [masticating or cold-press juicer](https://healthykitchen101.com/juicers/reviews/best/masticating-juicers/), which is designed to crush and squeeze the leaves with strong pressure.
+There are workarounds, but it’s best to use a [masticating or cold-press juicer](https://healthykitchen101.com/juicers/reviews/best/masticating-juicers/).
+These utilize high pressure to crush and squeeze the leaves.
 Juice yield will vary depending on leaf type and juicer model, but in our experience, you will almost certainly get more juice with a masticator than a centrifuge.

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/person-juicing-kale-leaves-using-omega-nc900-masticating-juicer-clrsog5v40002ss8891ym5itq.jpg" alt="Person juicing kale leaves using the Omega NC900 masticating juicer" width="768" height="512">